roxywasiak/marketing-agency-website/README.md

 ## Marketing-Refactor-Project-

-Refactor a marketing agency website to use semantic HTML I have used HTML semantic tags and external CSS style sheets to style the page
+Refactor a marketing agency website to use semantic HTML I have used HTML semantic tags and external CSS style sheets to style the page.
+I have addressed the div classes and targeted the styles to stop the repetition.

 ## Link to URL